 We support more than 200 Westminster voluntary and community organisations to deliver their services by providing funding, governance, partnership and other relevant information and advice.
 Through our networks, we bring the sector's organisations together to ensure their concerns are raised and their voice is heard.
-We also run the Westminster Volunteer Centre linking volunteers to local organisations and providing a DBS service.
+We also run the Westminster Volunteer Centre linking volunteers to local organisations.
 Our Time & Talents programme continues to help local businesses support our sector.

 One Westminster has a strong Board of Trustees made up of voluntary sector representatives, private individuals and business representatives.
 Our Board is responsible for ensuring that we meet all our statutory obligations as a registered charity and company.